 Welcome back to our second blog on concussion management in the sporting context.
+You can read our other blogs on concussion here.
 This week we’re going to consider the findings of a literature review by Leddy et al, 2016.
 Leddy and his team from Buffalo looked at how exercise in the initial recovery phase of concussion impacted on athlete health.

 Leddy J, Hinds A, Sirica D, Willer B. The Role of Controlled Exercise in Concussion Management.
 PM&R. 2016 Mar;8:S91-S100.